opertifelipe/bee_ml/README.md

 Normally, beekeepers divide the hives in several places to improve the production because in some places they produce more and in other less.
 The aim of this project is to know in advance the best place to put the hives.
 Indeed the beekeepers each week should place the hives in different places to improve the production.

-To better clarify the aim of the project and to underline the applicability, I would like to list three questions related to the real world application.
+To better clarify the aim of the project and to underline the business applicability, I would like to list three questions related to the real world application.
 During the next lines I will answer all of them.
 List of questions:

 1. Which is relevance of the problem and what could be the relevane of the solution?
 1. Which is feasibility of the project?
 Are the data enough?
 Are the features enough?
 1. Is the result of model reliable and it is possible to apply it in the daily life of the beekeepers?

+Everybody knows the famous sentence attributed to Albert Einstein *If the Bee Disappeared Off the Face of the Earth, Man Would Only Have Four Years Left To Live*.
+Indeed, from decades the importance of the pollition and the benefits of the honey are known by everyone.
+Instead, not everybody know that, unfortunalelly from several years the bee are disappearing ([1],[2], and I could cite many others).

 ## Data
 All data are downloaded from Kaggle from the url https://www.kaggle.com/se18m502/bee-hive-metrics.
 Here, I use the data of humidity, temperature, and weight of the years 2017-2019 of two hives (from Wurzburg and Schwartau in Germany).